It’s the season of –ING.

-Me too.
-I don't want to let shopping, cooking, wrapping, traveling, and socializing distract me to the point that I miss out on experiencing the "one thing needful."
-Remember where that phrase comes from?
-The story of Mary and Martha in Luke 10.
+Me too!
+I don’t want to let shopping, cooking, wrapping, traveling, and socializing distract me to the point that I miss out on experiencing the “one thing needful.”
+Martha learned this lesson in Luke 10.

-Martha would've been great at Christmas.
-She probably prepared Pinterest-ready table settings with moist meats, fragrant breads, and drool-worthy desserts.
+Martha would’ve been great at Christmas.
+She probably prepared Pinterest-perfect table settings with fragrant breads and drool-worthy desserts.
 Decorations just so.
-The entire house spick and span.
-There is merit in this, for sure, but Jesus puts it quickly in perspective when the pressure of planning a picture-perfect gathering becomes too much for Martha.
+The entire house spic and span.
+There is merit in this, for sure, but Jesus puts it quickly in perspective when the pressure of planning a just-so gathering becomes too much for Martha.

-"One thing is needful," Jesus said in verse 42.
+“One thing is needful,” Jesus said in Luke 10:42.
 And I believe He still says it over and over to us, especially at this time of year.

-"Michelle, Michelle," He whispers, "It's fine to carefully select gifts, but have you carefully read My word today?"
+He whispers, “It’s fine that you carefully select gifts for your family and friends, but have you carefully read My word today?”

-"Michelle, Michelle, you're taking time off work to travel to see family, but have you taken time to really pray to Me lately?"
+“You took a lot of time to design this year’s greeting card, but have you taken time to really pray to Me lately?”

 I want my season of –ING to be about